 Mixers to build relationships (Google Doc) - eight mixers to use in your program

-Fostering developmental relationships (PDF) - fact sheet
+Fostering developmental relationships - fact sheet (coming soon)

-What does it mean to make a difference? - Youth Development Insight blog
+What does it mean to make a difference? - youth development insight blog

 Jeremy Freeman, volunteer systems director, jeremyf@umn.edu, 612-624-6807